-Development of the performance indicators and completion criteria will be an iterative process, whereby monitoring results will be used to continuously refine the completion criteria in future revisions of this RMP in accordance with Rehabilitation and Mine Closure in the Mining Operations Plan Guidelines.
+Development of the performance indicators and completion criteria will be an iterative process, whereby monitoring results will be used to continuously refine the completion criteria in future revisions of this RS in accordance with relevant rehabilitation and mine closure guidelines.
 Rehabilitation performance will be considered to be satisfactory when monitoring data indicates the completion criteria have been met.